Quansight-Labs/quansight-labs-site/posts/2019/05/tdk-partners-with-quansight-labs.md

 ![Spyder Reports](/images/spyder-reports.png)

-The new alternate views feature will remove this limitation and enable the inclusion of generic widgets (views) of different types of files and provide an API for plugin extension.
+The new alternative views feature will remove this limitation and enable the inclusion of generic widgets (views) of different types of files and provide an API for plugin extensions.

 ## Closing Remarks

-I would like to thank TDK-Micronas and Quansight for the opportunity of working in open source development on an awesome product such as Spyder.
+I would like to thank TDK-Micronas and Quansight for the opportunity to work in open source development on an awesome product such as Spyder.

 I would also like to thank the users, [contributors](https://github.com/spyder-ide/spyder/graphs/contributors) and [core developers](https://github.com/orgs/spyder-ide/people) for helping